 On average, employees at University of Cincinnati give their company a 4.2 rating out of 5.0 - which is 10% higher than the average rating for all companies on CareerBliss.
-The happiest University of Cincinnati employees are Research Assistants submitting an average rating of 4.6 and Research Associates with a rating of 4.4.
+The happiest University of Cincinnati employees are Graduate Research Assistants submitting an average rating of 4.4 and Research Associates also with a rating of 4.4.

 "Over the last 1 year, I have been working as research assistant at UC Simulation Center - a collaborative effort between UC and Procter and Gamble (P&G).
 During this time, I have had the opportunity to work on various R&D related modeling and simulation projects for P&G. These projects involved design and process optimization using finite element and discrete element modeling.
 This experience introduced me to corporate research where research and development are practiced towards product development – a unique experience for students."

 "Nanoelectronics Lab in the University of Cincinnati is an excellent place to study and work in."